arcus/arcus_skill_series_sql/sql_joins/sql_joins_speaker_notes.md

 We're firm believers that the best way to learn is to practice!
 As I mentioned before, we will have opportunities to practice writing our own SQL code today.
 There will also be some short quizzes to help solidify your understanding as we go.

+As a note, the tables you will see and work with today contain only fake data, even if they look realistic.

 With that being said, let's dive in!

 <h3><strong><u>CLICK</u></strong></h3>